 Households are the basis of demand in the residential sector.
 Household energy use is very diverse, and there are several distinguishing features that have been found to be important in determining the quantity of energy used by households, their fuel choice and demand profiles.
 Amongst the important influencers are income, access to electricity, access to water and housing type.
 There is a distinct increase in both overall fuel consumption, as well as appliance ownership and the use of modern fuels as income increases.

-To account for the influence of income and electrification on household consumption, SATIM includes five categories of households in three income groups.
-In the base year, the lowest two income groups are split into electrified and unelectrified households.
-44% of households fall into the lowest income group, of these 23% are unelectrified.
-33% of households fall into the next income bracket, of these 15% are unelectrified.
-23 % of households are in the highest income group.
-Households in the highest income group are all electrified.
+To account for the influence of income and electrification on household consumption, SATIM includes three categories of households distinguished by their level of income.
 Each household grouping is distinct in its demand for energy services, and the technology penetration used to supply energy services.

 Drivers of demand in the Residential Sector are population and household income growth.
 Projections of household growth in each household category in the model rely on assumptions around the evolution of population growth, household size, household income levels, and the success of the electrification programme.
 An exogenous projection of the electrification rate is required to derive a household split between the electrified and unelectrified households in the two lower income groups.
 This is based on historical trends and future government/Eskom targets, and is shown in Table 3 until 2050.